 Encourage other activities

-encourage kids to other activities like reading, craft work, indoor games and doing puzzles.
+Encourage kids for other activities like reading, craft work, indoor games and doing puzzles.
 You can also engage them in some household works like helping you in gardening, cooking and cleaning, this will also strengthen your bond with your kids.

 Outdoor playing and exercise is essential for overall well being of kids and a best way to keep them away from screen.
 Engage them in some sports like summing, badminton or any game of their interest.

 Establish a zone in your house where any type of screens are not allowed.
 Make some time for your family when the screen stays off like at meals and before bed time.

 Along with reducing screen time of kids with these tips, you can also reduce the effects of screen time on kids by changing their eating habits and taking care of their diet, including some foods that help to protect their brain and eye from the adverse effects of electronic devices.
 Here is the list of some foods that support your kid’s brain and eye health.

 Nut and seeds